New Zealand national rugby sevens team: Rugby World Cup Sevens

 New Zealand is tied with Fiji for the most Rugby Sevens World Cups with each team having 3 titles.

 Commonwealth Games

 New Zealand is the most successful rugby sevens team at the Commonwealth Games.
 They have won five of the seven Commonwealth Games tournaments so far, and have finished second once.
-The team have only lost 2 matches at the Commonwealth Games, losing to South Africa in the final of the 2014 tournament and losing to Fiji in the semi finals in the 2022 tournament.
+The team have only lost 2 matches at the Commonwealth Games, losing to South Africa in the final of the 2014 tournament and losing to Fiji in the semi-finals in the 2022 tournament.

 Oceania Sevens

-New Zealand have won the Oceania Sevens once, while they have been runners-up 4 times and also came in 7th place in the 2019 tournament.
+New Zealand have won the Oceania Sevens twice, while they have been runners-up 4 times and also came in 7th place in the 2019 tournament.

 Players

-Current squad
+Current Squad

-Squad named for the 2023 World Rugby HSBC Sevens Series in Vancouver from the 3–5 of March.
+On 20 June, the squad was named for the 2024 Paris Olympic Sevens tournament in France.

-Caps updated to the latest date: 5 March 2023
+Travelling Reserves: Tim Mikkelson, Sione Molia, and Joe Webber.